Massage Guns

 How often should I use a massage gun?

-Most manufacturers recommend daily use for 1–2 minutes per muscle group.
+Most manufacturers recommend daily use for 1-2 minutes per muscle group.
 You can use it before and after workouts, as well as on rest days.
-Listen to your body — if an area feels bruised or overly tender, give it a break.
+Listen to your body.
+If an area feels bruised or overly tender, give it a break.

 Is a more expensive massage gun actually better?